This page is aimed at new students who do not have a current visa to study in the UK, and who need to apply for a Student visa from overseas.

 The most important thing is not to panic!

-Please contact us straight away so we can assess the reason for refusal and determine whether we can challenge the refusal or if you can apply again.
+Please contact us straight away so we can assess the reason for refusal and determine whether you can challenge the refusal or if you can apply again.

 We will need to see the visa refusal decision letter as well as the documents you submitted with your application.